tafhimulkabir/tafhimulkabir/README.md

 ### :thumbsup: Contributions

-I welcome contributions to my projects!
+I welcome all kind of contributions to my projects!
 If you have an idea for a new feature or a bug fix, simply create a new issue or pull request and I will review it as soon as possible.

 ### :left_speech_bubble: Contact and Socials